GabeDuarteM/windows-bash-config/README.md

 8. set `command` to `/single -run {bash::bash for windows}`
 9. set `Icon file` to `<PATH/TO/CMDER>\vendor\conemu-maximus5\ConEmu64.exe,0`
 10. click register
+11. go to `Main > Appearance`
+12. uncheck `Enhance progressbars and scrollbars` under the `Appearance` group
+13. save settings

 # VSCode config to work with zsh
 1. add the following lines to `settings.json`